f5devcentral/access-labs/class2/module2/lab03.rst

    |image12|

-Lab 3.2 - Add HTTP Connector to the IAP Policy
+Section 3.2 - Add HTTP Connector to the IAP Policy
 --------------------------------------------------

 Now that the HTTP Connector Request has been defined you will add it to basic-iap.acme.com application and test.

-Task - Add the HTTP Connector Request
+Task 1 - Add the HTTP Connector Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 From the web browser, click on the **Guided Configuration**